Prometheus-X-association/edge-computing/docs/design-document.md

   - goal 2: efficient near-data processing: optimize performance and resource utilization

-## Technical usage scenarios & Features
+## Technical Usage Scenarios & Features
 <!---
 _Brief summary of use cases and features.
 See "BB info for use cases (WP2)" spreadsheet._